xanmankey/FishingForPhish/docs/api.rst

 page
 ----

-The page class is an example class that inherits from the base analyzer class, with the purpose of scraping the page-based features outlined by the research here: TODO (research link here).
+The page class is an example class that inherits from the base analyzer class, with the purpose of scraping the page-based features outlined by the research here: https://github.com/xanmankey/FishingForPhish/blob/main/research/FishingForPhish.md.
 It recieves the resources dictionary from the goFish() method of the scrape class, uses the information to scrape the necessary features, and returns the updated resources objects in addition to the new attributes, features and featureNames
 An example of using the page class to print a set of full pageFeatures can be seen below (**Remember that selenium webdriver MUST be initialized first before scraping, and remember to close it AFTER scraping!**).

 .. code-block:: python